 Make sure you are able to get the help and support you require during and after you take the course.

 The practical side of trading is very simple.
 The only thing we can control with trading is when we get in an out of the market.
 We have no control over what the market does.

 How we decide to get in and out of the market is the process of trading.
 Again, it is all we control.
 Most traders focus on the outcome.
 This is understandable as we are wanting to trade to make money, and money is the outcome.
 The aforementioned ‘trading bling’ reinforces this as being the focus of trading.

 The problem is without a quality process there will be no outcome we desire.
 The outcome is a product of the process.
 The outcome is a product of the process.

 Making money is a by-product of a quality process.

-A trading process can be broken down in to phases.
+A Forex and index trading process can be broken down into phases.
 The phases featured in our psychology course consist of the following:

 The monitoring phase is where we are looking at the markets we trade and waiting for an opportunity to arise.
 We may do this identification by simply looking at the markets, or we may incorporate alarms for when certain things occur, for example, the market reaches a certain price point or a technical indicator reaches a certain value.
 The monitoring phase allows us to think about what may happen in a trade.

 The opportunity phase is where we decide there’s an opportunity in the market i.e. identify through whatever means, technical or otherwise, that one thing is more likely to occur than another in the market.
 For example, let us say a support level is going to be tested and we think the market will reverse.
 This is where we plan our entry, stop and profit-taking levels.

 3) The execution phase